PTSD: National Center for PTSD

 - It is possible to develop new ways of thinking about the trauma event and its meaning.

-Although patients are not required to conduct in vivo exposures outside of sessions, research has found that confronting previously avoided people, situations and places related to the trauma occurs spontaneously in WET (4).
+Patients are not required to conduct in vivo exposures outside of sessions.
+However, research has found that confronting previously avoided people, situations and places related to the trauma occurs spontaneously in WET (6).

-Although evidence supports the hypothesis that fear extinction is an underlying mechanism of WET, it is possible that other mechanisms are also responsible for the clinically significant symptom reductions observed among those who receive WET.
-Work investigating other possible mechanisms is underway.
+Although evidence supports the hypothesis that fear extinction is an underlying mechanism of WET (7), it is possible that other mechanisms are also responsible for the clinically significant symptom reductions observed among those who receive WET, and some support has been found for additional mechanisms such as cognitive change (8,9).

 Overall and Relative Effectiveness

-To date, findings from two published randomized controlled trials (RCTs; 4,5) support the effectiveness of WET.
+To date, findings from 6 published randomized controlled trials (RCTs; 5,6,10-13) support the effectiveness of WET.
 Patients who receive WET show significant reductions in PTSD symptoms, with large within-group effects observed in each of the studies.
-Moreover, most of those who receive WET no longer meet diagnostic criteria for PTSD after treatment (4,5) and maintain their treatment gains a year after treatment (3).
-The most recently published RCT found that WET was non-inferior to Cognitive Processing Therapy (CPT + written account) in terms of PTSD symptom reduction, despite having more than half as many therapy sessions in the treatment protocol (5).
-Moreover, this study found significantly fewer participants dropped out of the WET condition than during the first 5 sessions of CPT.
-An initial investigation of potential moderators (e.g., severity of PTSD, comorbid psychiatric disorders, baseline depression, race, sex) of WET treatment outcome revealed no significant moderators of PTSD symptom change (2).
-Additional research is needed to examine other potential moderators.
+Moreover, most of those who receive WET no longer meet diagnostic criteria for PTSD after treatment (6,10) and maintain their treatment gains up to a year after treatment (4-6,10).
+Three RCT studies have found that WET was non-inferior to both Cognitive Processing Therapy (5, 10) and Prolonged Exposure Therapy (PE;13) in terms of PTSD symptom reduction, despite having more than half as many therapy sessions in the treatment protocol.
+Moreover, these studies found significantly lower dropout rates for WET compared to both CPT and PE.
+Studies examining moderators (e.g., severity of PTSD, comorbid psychiatric disorders, baseline depression, race, sex) of WET treatment outcome revealed no significant moderators of PTSD symptom change (3,14).

-To date, the RCTs that have provided the evidence of efficacy for WET have been conducted by the treatment developers.
-Several other studies examining the efficacy and effectiveness of WET led by other investigators are now underway.
+To date, the majority of RCTs that have provided the evidence of efficacy for WET have been conducted by the treatment developers.
+Several other studies examining the efficacy and effectiveness of WET led by other investigators are currently underway and findings from these studies should be available in the next several years.

 WET in Clinical Practice Guidelines

-WET is recommended as a first-line treatment for PTSD in the VA/DoD Clinical Practice Guideline for Managing PTSD and it is listed as an emerging recommended treatment in the International Society for the Study of Traumatic Stress (ISTSS) guideline.
-It is not mentioned in American Psychological Association, National Institute for Health and Care Excellence (NICE), or Australian guidelines (6).
+WET is recommended as a second-line treatment for PTSD in the 2023 VA/DoD Clinical Practice Guideline for Managing PTSD and it is listed as an emerging recommended treatment in the International Society for the Study of Traumatic Stress (ISTSS) guideline (15).
+It is not mentioned in American Psychological Association (APA, 16), National Institute for Health and Care Excellence (NICE, 17), or Australian guidelines (18).

 Research With Military Personnel and Veterans

-In addition to these studies, there are currently 3 studies underway that are investigating the effectiveness of WET with Veterans and Service members (9,10,11).
+In addition to these studies, there are currently multiple studies underway that are investigating the effectiveness of WET with Veterans and service members (see clinicaltrials.gov).

 Research With Comorbidities and Special Populations

-Findings to date indicate WET is effective for patients that have severe and chronic PTSD symptoms, and psychiatric comorbidity, such as depression (2).
-Moreover, WET is effective at reducing co-morbid depression symptoms among individuals with PTSD (3).
-WET has been found to be comparably effective at significantly reducing depression symptoms as CPT (12).
+Findings to date indicate WET is effective for patients that have severe and chronic PTSD symptoms, and psychiatric comorbidity, such as depression (4,14,20,22-24) and substance use disorders (19,21).
+Moreover, WET is comparably effective at significantly reducing co-morbid depression symptoms among individuals with PTSD as CPT (4).

-As previously described, there are a number of studies underway examining the effectiveness of WET with Veterans and Service members, as well as in primary care and acute inpatient settings.
-WET has been delivered using video telehealth platforms (i.e. VA Video Connect) with the narratives collected electronically (e.g. secure messaging).
+As previously described, there are a number of studies underway examining the effectiveness of WET with Veterans and service members, as well as in primary care, acute inpatient settings, and residential treatment programs.
+WET has been delivered using video telehealth platforms (i.e. VA Video Connect) with the narratives collected electronically (e.g. secure messaging) or screen shots taken at end of the session.
+Findings indicate WET is as effective when delivered via telehealth as face-to-face (14).
 Phone only delivery of WET is not recommended at this time.
-An implementation program of WET conducted within VA is examining if different training formats are needed to disseminate WET, as well as examining the effectiveness of using different training models (11).
+An implementation program of WET conducted within VA is examining if different training formats are needed to disseminate WET, as well as examining the effectiveness of using different training models (14,25).

-Although the treatment protocol is typically delivered as 5 weekly, 50-minute sessions (1), some research supports the notion that treatment can be delivered more frequently (i.e., in a massed format; treatment sessions occurring on consecutive days; see reference 1).
-One of the studies underway is investigating the efficacy of WET delivered in a massed-format (9), and another study underway is investigating a 6, 30-minute per session version of the protocol delivered in a primary care setting.
+Although the treatment protocol is typically delivered as 5 weekly, 50-minute sessions (1), some research supports the notion that treatment can be delivered more frequently (i.e., in a massed format ; treatment sessions occurring on consecutive days ).
+Two of the studies underway are investigating the efficacy of WET delivered using a 6, 30-minute per session version of the protocol in the primary care setting.

 - Sloan, D. M. & Marx, B. P. (2019).
 Written Exposure Therapy for PTSD: A brief treatment approach for mental health professionals.
 American Psychological Press. http://dx.doi.org/10.1037/0000139-001